Exigent07/blog-site/posts/nday-filestorage-m0leCon.md

 }
 ```

 The application uses session settings to create a stream context, which is user-controlled.
 PHP's FTP stream context allows a [`proxy`](https://www.php.net/manual/en/context.ftp.php) to be passed.
-By leveraging this, we can send an HTTP request via CRLF injection.
+By using this, we can send an HTTP request via CRLF injection.

 ---